couchbaselabs/hands_on_n1ql/content/slide-68.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Example : Creating a composite index
 Create a composite index with (ratings and productId)

 <pre id="example">